How to foster your child’s self-esteem

 Self-esteem is how people feel about themselves, both inside and out.
 People with good self-esteem generally have a positive outlook, accept themselves and feel confident.

-Having good self-esteem doesn’t mean a person is conceited or self-centered.
+Having good self-esteem doesn’t mean a person is arrogant or self-centered.
 It means appreciating your own self-worth and importance, taking responsibility for your actions, and showing respect and care for others.

 Most of the time, children with positive self-esteem: